2nd Middlesex Artillery Volunteers: Origins

 On 1 June 1899 the Royal Artillery was split into two branches, and the Artillery Volunteers were assigned to the Royal Garrison Artillery (RGA).
 The divisional organisation was abandoned on 1 January 1902 and the unit was re-titled 2nd Middlesex Royal Garrison Artillery (Volunteers), ranking 60th in order of precedence.

 Territorial Force

 Under the Haldane Reforms, the former Volunteers were subsumed into the Territorial Force (TF) in 1908.
-The 2nd Middlesex RGA (V) was transferred to the Royal Field Artillery (RFA) and became III London Brigade (3rd London Bde) in the TF's 1st London Division on 1 May 1908 at City Road with the following organisation:
+The 2nd Middlesex RGA (V) was transferred to the Royal Field Artillery (RFA) and became 3rd County of London Brigaden (3rd London Bde) in the TF's 1st London Division on 1 May 1908 at City Road with the following organisation: